+OPEN SPACE - Any parcel or area of land or water essentially unimproved and set aside, dedicated, designated, or reserved for public or private use or enjoyment or for the use and enjoyment of owners, occupants, and their guests of land adjoining or neighboring open space.
 OPEN SPACE EASEMENT - Land whose development rights have been legally restricted, either by deed or by public purchase of those rights and may be so worded as to permit or restrict public access, to allow or disallow recreational development, and so on, and said easements are tied to the title of the land, regardless of subsequent ownership.